ReDI-School/intermediate-java/lesson14/index.md

 }
 ```

-#### Declare the expcetion in the method:
+#### Declare the exception in the method:
+Instead of handling this exception directly in `readFile`, we can also propagate it to it's caller and let them handle it.
+This can be useful if how you want to handle it depends on who calls the method.

 ```java
 void readFile(String fileName) throws FileNotFoundException {
   FileReader fr = new FileReader(fileName);
 }
 ```

 ### Runtime Exceptions
 Definition:
-> A runtime expcetion is a type of exception that happens during the runtime of the program and causes a crash to the program.
+> A runtime exception is a type of exception that happens during the runtime of the program and causes a crash to the program.

 Two of the most common types of runtime exceptions are `NullPointerException` and `IndexOutOfBoundsException`